material-components/material-components-ios/contributing/deprecation_policy.md

 Once you submit the breaking PR, don’t immediately pile on subsequent PRs that would conflict with an emergency rollback.

+## Versioning

+If the deprecation is a deletion only, the release number should have a minor increment.

+If it's a change/replacement, then the release number should have a mjor increment.

 ## Checklist

 This is an idealized summary of how to replace old code with new code.

-1. Create an alternative
+1. Create an alternative.
+    1. Discuss the reasoning via GitHub issue.
-1. Discuss the change via GitHub issue.
+    1. Discuss the change via GitHub pull request.
-1. Create and vet the new code.
+1. Publicize and do the deprecation.
     1. Document the old code so new users don’t start using it.
-1. Publicize and do the deprecation
-1. Create a schedule.
+    1. Create a breaking change schedule.
     1. Mark the old code as deprecated.
 1. Clean up
     1. Delete the old code.
-1. Handle any unexpected fallout.
     1. Close the issue.
+    1. Release